edoatley/azure-tf-iac-testing/Post1.md

 }
 ```

+We can now benefit from two options to better manage the configuration going forward:

+1. we can update the configuration in one place and it will be used by all the modules
+2. we can override configurations with terraform variables (either passed in on the command line or set in the environment)

 Note: the locals block is scoped to the module and so unfortunately I don't believe there is a way to define this at the `dev` environment level.

-### Step 11.
-Production configuration
+### Step 7 - Production configuration

-Now dev is working we can check production works as well by creating a `prod-common.yaml` file in the `terraform/environments/prod` folder:
+With our configurable dev environment working we can now configure the prod environment.
+To do so we create a `prod-common.yaml` file in
+the `terraform/environments/prod` folder:

 ```yaml
 location: northeurope